zoontek/react-native-permissions/README.md

 ### Permissions statuses

-Permission checks and requests resolve into one of these statuses:
+Permission requests resolve into one of these statuses:

 | Return value      | Notes                                                                                                                                  |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------- |